yanbofang/cell_society/DESIGN.md

 	- CellSocietyMain - Controls UI and display
 	- Simulation - Coordinates the next following class and return the status of next round to UI display
 	- Grid - Contains a list of Container.
 Iterates through each Container and updates the cell within.
-	- Cell - Abstract Class
+	- Cell - Abstract Class: Has an abstract method .ruleCheck() which modifies others according to the rule.
 	- Fish, Shark, Tree, etc. Inherit Cell.
 They are added specifically according to each simulation.
+They will have different rules and different .ruleCheck() method within.
+They will determine the future cell within the container.

 	Running Procedure:
 	1. In the program, we have a main class, which controls all the scene control and User Interface.
 This main class passes parameters to the Simulation class and call Simulation class each time UI needs to update.